 Users will be able to create and customize several desktops, as well as switch between them easily.
 You can, for example, set up distinct workstations for work and play.

-The system will feature a separate page with customizable dashboards (Windows Widgets) that use AI technology to identify important information.
+The system features a separate page with customizable dashboards (Windows Widgets) that use AI technology to identify important information.
 News, weather, maps, and Microsoft Edge are among the built-in widgets.

 Microsoft has updated gestures to make it easier to use the touch screen to operate Windows.
 Instead of tablet mode, for example, the system adjusts to screen taps.